And thanks for being a pal.

 But, I’ve always believed that the anti-death penalty movement is often misguided by focusing too much on the convicted and not enough on the victims.
 I’ve favored a more hardnosed approach: Focusing on the fallibility of the legal system and on whether a government ought to be empowered with ending human lives.

 Darrell Grayson’s case is complex.
 Many people believe he was innocent.
-Much to the frustration of some of my anti-death penalty friends, I was never convinced of that.
+Much to the frustration of some of my anti-death penalty friends, I was never fully convinced of his guilt or his innocence.
 What I am convinced of is that Darrell did not get a fair trial and that no unbiased person would like at the totality of the evidence and conclude he was guilty beyond a reasonable doubt.
 I believe he was also denied fairness in the legal efforts on his behalf after conviction.
 Most notoriously, Darrell’s case was distinguished by the fact that forensic evidence containing DNA was located after his conviction and his appeals to have that evidence analyzed was denied by the courts.
 His confession was highly suspect.
 He was a poor, black kid convicted by an all-white jury 40 years ago.

 None of that changes the fact that a terrible crime was committed.
 Darrell was one of 4 young black men convicted in this crime and one of two executed for it.
 An elderly white woman was the victim of a home invasion, robbery, and a terrible physical assault.
 The way she died makes it clear that the perpetrators didn’t intend to end her life, but she did die as a result of this inexplicably vicious crime.